EotvosCollegium/mars/CONTRIBUTING.md

  1. You need to install Docker (and WSL2 on Windows).
 See [requirements here](https://code.visualstudio.com/docs/remote/containers#_system-requirements).
  2. You need to install VS code
  3. You need to install the Remote Development extension pack in VS code.
- 4. Clone Mars and open the project: `git clone git@github.com:luksan47/mars.git`.
+ 4. Clone Mars and open the project.
- 5. VS code will notice that the project is configured to use dev containers and will promt you if you want to use it.
+ 6. VS code will notice that the project is configured to use dev containers and will promt you if you want to use it.
 Click yes, and you're all done!

 ### OS X
 For OS X, [Valet](https://laravel.com/docs/6.x/valet) gives a pretty smooth experience.
 Easy to download, easy to configure.